adilbekm/Project_1_Movie_Trailer_Website/README.txt

 File 'media.py' contains the definition of Movie class used to initialize and store movies of my choice.
 The class has four
-attributes: title, storyline, poster_url, and trailer_url;
+attributes: title, storyline, poster_url, and trailer_url.
-and a method called 'show_trailer' to launch a trailer in a web browser at the URL provided in trailer_url.

 File 'fresh_tomatoes.py' contains code for creating an html file to render the movies initialized in file 'my_movies.py'